kubit-ui/kubit-ios-charts/README.md

 ## Installation

-To install KubitCharts you can use the Swift Packet Manager (SPM).
+To install KubitCharts, use the Swift Packet Manager (SPM).
-In Xcode navigate to File → Swift Packages → Add Package Dependency...
+In Xcode, navigate to File → Swift Packages → Add Package Dependency...
-Use this URL to add the dependency: `https://github.com/kubit-ui/kubit-ios-charts`
+And use this URL to add the dependency: `https://github.com/kubit-ui/kubit-ios-charts`

 <img src="assets/AddingPackage.png" width="800" alt="Adding Package">